Climate-adapted use of natural resources

 The project works in four areas, which are implemented at international, regional, national and local level:

-It supports and develops a regional network for TFCA stakeholders for the purpose of exchanging knowledge and information.
-Governments receive training in the protection of natural resources and innovative financing.
+The project supports and develops a regional network of TFCA stakeholders for the purpose of exchanging knowledge and information.
+Governments receive training in the protection of natural resources and innovative financing schemes.
 At the same time, the project works to expand regional training programmes on climate-friendly agriculture for producers.

 The project advises governments on coordinating selected TFCAs and improving the legal conditions.